rancher/rancher/docs/concepts/index.md

 ### Service HA

-Rancher can ensure that a fixed number of healthy containers are present in a service and restart new containers upon host crash or container failure.
+Rancher constantly monitors the state of your containers within a service and actively manages to ensure the desired scale of the service.
+This can be triggered when there are fewer (or even more) healthy containers than the desired scale of your service, a host becomes unavailable, a container fails, or being unable to meet a health check.

 ### Service Upgrade

-To upgrade a service in Rancher, the user clones that service and gives it a new name.
-The cloned service runs a new version of Docker image.
-The cloned service retains all the links of the original service but is not linked to by any of the existing services.
-The cloned service can therefore be tested in isolation.
-Once the cloned service passes the test, it can be put into production by mapping to the original service name or adding to a load balancer.
+Rancher supports the notion of service upgrades by allowing users to either load balance or apply a service alias for a given service.
+By leveraging either Rancher features, it creates a static destination for existing workloads that require that service.
+Once this is established, the underlying service can be cloned from Rancher as a new service, validated through isolated testing, and added to either the load balancer or service alias when ready.
+The existing service can be removed when obsolete and all network or application traffic are then automatically distributed to the new service.

 ### Rancher Compose